intell-sci-comput/PTS/README.md

 For more detailed parameter settings, please refer to the `run_custom_data.py` script.

-### Examples
+### 📝 Examples

-To run the script with custom data with an expression probe (the algorithm will stop when it finds the expression or its symbolic equivalents), use:
+To run the script with custom data with an expression probe (the algorithm will stop when it finds the expression or its symbolic equivalents):

 ```bash
 python run_custom_data.py -g 0 -i 5 -c False --probe "(exp(x)-exp(-x))/2"
 ```

-Without an expression probe, use:
+Without an expression probe:

 ```bash
 python run_custom_data.py -g 0 -i 5 -c False
 ```

-In case of limited VRAM (or the ground truth expression is expected to be simple), consider reducing the input size with this command:
+For limited VRAM (or when the ground truth expression is expected to be simple):

 ```bash
 python run_custom_data.py -g 0 -i 3 -c False --probe "(exp(x)-exp(-x))/2"
 ```

-To customize the operator library, you can specify it like so (may need to generate dr_mask first):
+To customize the operator library:

 ```bash
 python run_custom_data.py -g 0 -i 5 -c False --probe "(exp(x)-exp(-x))/2" -l "['Add','Mul','Identity','Tanh','Abs']"
 ```
-_Note: if use GP as the token generator, you may also need to change the operator that GP used in `token_generator_config.yaml`_
+_Note: If using GP as the token generator, you may also need to change the operator that GP uses in `token_generator_config.yaml`_

-For custom data paths, specify the CSV path as follows:
+For custom data paths:

 ```bash
 python run_custom_data.py -g 0 -i 5 -c False --probe "(exp(x)-exp(-x))/2" --csvpath ./another_custom_data.csv
 ```

-### Note
+### 📋 Note on DR Mask Files

 The `.npy` files under `./dr_mask` are pre-generated.
 When you try to use a new network architecture (e.g., a new combination of operators, number of variables, and number of layers), you may need to run the gen_dr_mask.py script first.
-Typically, this process takes less than a minute.
+Typically, this process takes less than a minute:

-For example:

 ```bash
 python utils/gen_dr_mask.py --n_symbol_layers=3 --n_inputs=5 --ops="['Add','Mul','SemiSub','SemiDiv','Identity','Sin','Cos','Exp','Log','Tanh','Cosh','Abs','Sign']"
 ```

-## Custom Stages
+## ⚙️ Custom Stages

 If you want to customize the operators, the number of PSRN inputs, and configure custom search stages, you can edit the `.yaml` files under the `model/stages_config` directory, or pass a dictionary directly to the `stage_config=...` field when instantiating the `PSRN_Regressor`.